tchx84/Flatseal/DOCUMENTATION.md

 #### Share

-List of subsystems shared with the host system.

 Name | Type | Description | `flatpak override` equivalent
 --- | --- | --- | ---
 Network | Toggle | Allow the application to have access to the network. <br /> <br /> For example, if it's disabled for Firefox, it will no longer be possible to browse the internet with this application. | `--share=network` and `--unshare=network`
 [Inter-process communications](https://en.wikipedia.org/wiki/Inter-process_communication) | Toggle | Share IPC namespace with the host. <br /> <br /> This is required by X11 due to it depending on IPC. | `--share=ipc` and `--unshare=ipc`

 #### Socket

-List of well-known sockets available in the sandbox.

 Name | Type | Description | `flatpak override` equivalent
 --- | --- | --- | ---